Garden Shredders

 - How do you easily move a sprawling mass of branches and hedge trimmings?

-- How do you fit them into a convenient space or get them all into the green waste container?
+- How do you fit branches into a convenient space or get them all into the green waste container?

-- How do you avoid spending hours cutting up branches, while enduring piles of branches everywhere?
+- How do you avoid spending hours cutting up branches, while enduring piles of branches and thorns everywhere?

-- Paying for disposal adds a regular extra cost & at inconvenient times.
+- Paying for disposal adds a regular extra cost & at inconvenient times - I'd have to wait weeks.

 - Can you afford not to use a garden shredder?